Larrikinau/overseerr-content-filtering/TMDB_CURATED_DISCOVERY.md

 Users can toggle between two discovery experiences:

 #### **Standard Mode** (Default)
-- Shows all available content regardless of quality metrics
+- Shows all available content exactly as the original TMDB website does
-- Identical to original Overseerr behavior
+- Uses TMDB's default sorting and filtering behavior
-- No filtering applied to discovery results
+- No additional quality filtering applied to discovery results
+- Identical to browsing movies/TV shows directly on themoviedb.org
 - Search results remain unfiltered

 #### **Curated Mode** (New)
+- Allows administrators to be more granular with quality variables I set
-- Applies quality thresholds to filter content
+- Applies admin-configured quality thresholds to filter content
-- Only shows movies/TV shows meeting minimum standards
+- Only shows movies/TV shows meeting minimum vote count and rating standards
-- Enhanced recommendations using quality filtering
+- Enhanced recommendations using quality filtering based on admin preferences
 - Search results remain comprehensive (unfiltered)

 ### **Where Filtering Applies**